depeperwinkel

 Unable to load availability for pickup

-The Zanthoxylum is a plant that can grow into a large tree, the bark of which is covered with coarse, sometimes woody spines.
-The bark appears to be covered with a row of "teeth," perhaps hence the Dutch name "toothache tree."
-In traditional Chinese medicine, the
+The Zanthoxylum is a plant that can grow into a large tree whose bark is covered with coarse, sometimes woody spines.
+As a result, the bark appears covered with a row of 'teeth', hence perhaps the Dutch name 'kiespijnboom' (toothache tree).
+In traditional Chinese medicine, the peppers and the root—not surprisingly given the appearance of the tree—used to combat toothache.

-The green berry is picked in early autumn, well before the berries burst open and the rather bitter seeds are released.
+The greencurrant is picked early in the autumn, well before the berries burst open and the rather bitter seeds are released.
 The berries are traditionally sun-dried.
-The better quality Szechuan
+The better quality Szechuanpepper - like this one - contains no or hardly any seeds and no or hardly any stems, and is conditioned air-dried (air-dried -AD).

-There is a clear difference in taste between the larger berry of Zanthoxylum bungeanum and the generally smaller berry of Zanthoxylum piperitum, making the former very popular with Asian chefs.
-In the Chinese consumer market, but also in other Asian countries (and Europe), the small and often darker berry is the most sought-after, partly due to its generally lower price.
-Even the "old guard" in China clings to the taste of this widely available Szechuan.
+There is a distinct taste difference between the larger berry of Zanthoxylum bungeanum and the average smaller berry of Zanthoxylum piperitum, which makes the former very popular among Asian chefs.
+In the Chinese consumer market, but also in other Asian countries (and Europe), the small and often darker berry is the most sought after, partly due to the generally lower price.
+The 'old guard' in China also sticks to the taste of this widely available Szechuan.pepper, but with a preference for the unripe, green ones.

 The unique sharpness experience of sanshol

-The tingling sensation is accompanied by a slight numbness, jokingly compared to tasting a 9-volt battery.
-A single berry is enough to experience that!
+The tingling is accompanied by a mild numbing sensation, jokingly compared to tasting a 9-volt battery.
+A single berry is enough to experience this!
 This somatosensation, stimulation by touch, has been used for centuries as an anesthetic in traditional Asian medicine.
-Its effects are very complex and the subject of extensive studies.
-Hydroxy-α-sanshol, in particular, is said to cause the tingling, and there are certain parallels with the pungency experienced with capsaicin, the pungent substance in chili peppers.
+Its mechanism of action is very complex and the subject of extensive studies.
+Hydroxy-α-sanshol, in particular, is thought to cause the tingling, and there are certain parallels with the sensation of sharpness caused by capsaicin, the pungent substance in chili.pepper, but also with menthol and mustard oil.

-The Szechuan berry contains 83 volatile oils, the flavour-determining of which are:
+The Szechuan berry contains 83 volatile oils, of which the flavor-determining ones are:

 - limonene, the scent of lemon peel,

-- linalool, responsible for the scents of rosewood and lavender
+- linalol, responsible for the scents of rosewood and lavender

 - geraniol, rose scent,